 This cheesecake sometimes releases a bit of whey after being cooked, just drain it out and enjoy!
 If it’s too watery, then try straining the yogurt next time as it may have been too thin.

 Now if your cheesecake is TOO watery then you may not have properly covered the top with foil – covering the cheesecake well is very important.
 If too much water from steam gets into the cake, it won’t set and it also won’t look very pretty.

 Yes!
 You can make this in an oven using the bain-marie method (cook the cheesecake in a water bath by placing the cheesecake pan into a larger pan with water).
 Some people in my facebook group have successfully made it by baking at 350F for 30 minutes – I have yet to try it this way (the IP is just so easy for me) but I will update this with my results as soon as I do!

 How can I reduce the amount of sugar in the recipe?

-I have heard from people who have used evaporated milk instead of condensed milk and have had success in making a sugar-free cheesecake (I haven’t tried this myself so I can’t say how it tasted…).
+I have heard from people who have used evaporated milk instead of condensed milk and have had success in making a sugar-free cheesecake (update: I recently tried an all evaporated milk cheesecake and it did not turn out well for me… ).
 I have heard from people who made their own condensed milk and said it turned out well.
 I have also heard from people who used a combination of condensed milk and regular milk to reduce the amount of condensed milk and said it turned out well.

 I have only tested the recipes as written but it seems like this is a surprisingly forgiving recipe.